The Opportunity Cost of Quoting

 Quoting work isn’t free – no matter who does it.

-You have probably read about this topic before from me, but I thought it was high time I dusted it off again as a reminder, EVEN IF YOU ARE PRICING YOURSELF, IT ISNT FREE.
+You have probably read about this topic before from us, but we thought it was high time we dusted it off again as a reminder, EVEN IF YOU ARE PRICING YOURSELF, IT ISNT FREE.

-What I’m talking about here, is sorting out this myth that building business owners seem to have, that if they do everything themselves it won’t cost them a cent.
+What we are talking about here, is sorting out this myth that building business owners seem to have, that if they do everything themselves it won’t cost them a cent.
 Not true!

-I get that as business owners at one point or another, we have to wear a different hat and perform a different task.
+We get that as business owners at one point or another, we have to wear a different hat and perform a different task.
 Lots of hats and lots of tasks!
-But I would hazard a guess, that the only hat you really want to be wearing, and have a qualification and experience for, is the tradie hat, right?
+But we would hazard a guess, that the only hat you really want to be wearing, and have a qualification and experience for, is the tradie hat, right?

 Now that doesn’t mean that all those other tasks you can just ignore… they still have to be done.
 But they aren’t FREE.
 And every time you spend hours on them, you endure something called an opportunity cost.